Jara (beehive): Harvesting Jara honey

 Bees build honeycomb in a Jara entirely by themselves.
 Therefore, the Jara beehive does not contain any artificial wax.
 The Jara honey is harvested only once a year mainly at the beginning of autumn after the ending of a flowering season.
 Harvesting honey from the Jara beehive is much more difficult and labor-intensive than from common frame beehives.
 The process requires special preparation.
 As a rule, honey from a Jara is harvested by two people.
 However, additional support is needed for a Jara beehive placed in a tree or on a rock.
 Beekeepers use special instruments such as oval knives, smokers, ropes, balancers (Kombali), pulleys (Makhara), and branch-ladders (Ghja) for harvesting honey.
 First, a beekeeper opens and observes the hive inside to understand whether it is possible to harvest honey.
 If there is enough honey, the beekeeper cuts honeycomb from half of the beehive and does not touch the other half where the bee colony brood is located.
-Jara honeycomb can be different in color as it contains the honey from different plants and flowers such as acacia, chestnut, linden and a vast number of alpine flowers.
+Jara honeycomb can be different in color as it contains honey from different plants and flowers such as acacia, chestnut, linden and a vast number of alpine flowers.